 As with anything in entertainment, submit early and don’t hold your breath when it comes back the day before shooting begins.

-Got any lingering questions about SAG Taft Hartley Forms?
-Hit us up at email@example.com.
+If you have any lingering questions about SAG Taft Hartley Forms, reach out to us anytime.